If you struggle with

 For many, substance use begins quite logically—you do it because it feels better than when you don’t.
 That’s the upside.
 The downside is that it often leaves other issues unresolved.

-Mental health issues you may want to address in therapy:
+Mental health concerns you may want to address in therapy:

 If someone you care about